Fyvil/DSA/README.md

 # Data-Structures
-My basic implementation of some common data structures along with some methods tied to each data structure
+My basic implementation of some common data structures along with some member functions.